ShubhamDev-AI/web.dev/src/site/content/en/blog/webassembly-memory-debugging/index.md

 `memory.grow` instruction, it invalidates the existing `ArrayBuffer` and, transitively, any views backed by it.

-Let me use DevTools or Node.js console to demonstrate this behaviour:
+Let me use the DevTools (or Node.js) console to demonstrate this behavior:

 ```js
 > memory = new WebAssembly.Memory({ initial: 1 })